-Once a clinical question has been clarified, it is useful to search the literature to check if there are any existing systematic reviews that have already attempted to answer the same or a similar question.
-However, if multiple reviews are identified, which one should be used?
+Once a clinical question has been formulated, it is useful to search the literature to check if there are any existing systematic reviews that have already attempted to answer the same or a similar question.

-- Are the reviews valid, or do they contain methodological flaws?
-You can use the checklist for appraising systematic reviews to help you decide this.
+- Are all the reviews valid, do they contain any methodological flaws?

 - Is the difference between the reviews clinically important — i.e., would they cause you to make a different clinical decision? (e.g., is the direction of the effect similar, even if the size of the effect differs?)